Fire sprinkler requirements for commercial buildings

 Consider this regarding that myth: A sprinkler system will actually control the heat and smoke from the fire, which limits damage.
 A fire in a commercial building that does not have sprinklers will force the local fire department to react, and their lines will drop up to 1,200 gallons of water per minute on your fire.
 The NFPA says that fire departments will use up to 8.5 times the amount of water on a fire than a sprinkler system will.

-Which system fits my commercial building?
+Which fire sprinkler system fits my commercial building requirements?

 The most common type of system is a wet pipe system, which means the water is present in the pipes up to the sprinklers, just waiting for the command to flow freely and knock down heat, smoke and flames.
 However, this isn’t going to work in all situations.